Welcome To Our Hispanic Community

 Ms. Garza served as a local and national member of the League of United Latin American Citizens (LULAC) for many years and was a lifetime member of St. Michael the Archangel Catholic Church.

-This year, the McKinney City Council approved a new name for the city's Aquatic Center, renaming it the Gilda Garcia Garza Aquatic Center, in honor of this McKinney native who was so instrumental in making sure District 1 would become the home of the proposed pool.
+In 2022, the McKinney City Council approved a new name for the city's Aquatic Center, renaming it the Gilda Garcia Garza Aquatic Center, in honor of this McKinney native who was so instrumental in making sure District 1 would become the home of the proposed pool.
+The official dedication took place on September 17, 2022, at 1201 East Louisiana Street in McKinney.

 El Día de los Muertos is a Latin American custom that celebrates the lives of deceased loved ones with food, drink, parties, and activities the dead enjoyed in life.
 Altars or "ofrendas" (offerings) are commonly made by family members.

-2021 marked the City of McKinney's first community event recognizing this Latin American custom, and it was a huge success!
-This year's El Día de los Muertos will be held on October 15th at Glenn Mitchell Park.
-The event will feature music, a costume contest, music, face painters, a Memory Tree, and other arts and crafts.
-More Information Here
+2021 marked the City's first community event recognizing this Latin American custom, and it was a huge success!
+The second year was even larger, with more vendors and attendees.
+The events feature music, a costume contest, music, face painters, a Memory Tree, and other arts & crafts.
+Stay tuned for information on 2023.